obnoxiousorc/fzb-site/README.md

 	~TheDurtch: Created servers, links, and member pages ~TheDurtch: Added content to home page.
 	~TheDurtch: Added Donation Information.
-	~TheDurtch: added a class to all style.css
+	~TheDurtch: Added a class to all style.css